IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Managing.md

 90. Click **Home**.
 91. Click **Inventory**.

-    The **Inventory** dashboard shows the number of resources in the environment and help quantify the number of resources based on various perspectives and relationships within the environment.
+    The **Inventory** dashboard shows the number of resources in the environment and helps quantify the number of resources based on various perspectives and relationships within the environment.

 92. Click **vSphere Inventory Summary**.
-93. Click **Environment** in left menu.
+93. Click **Environment** in the left menu.

     More detailed information on the inventory is also available.